MattJOlson/DevProjects/README.md

 A place for simple(-ish) programming problems, experiments with new languages, APIs, and techniques, and anything that doesn't fit into an actual project.

+## Utils

+A collection of (mostly pretty simple) utility libraries for C# that might maybe make it into Nuget some day.